 Complete the tutorial below to learn how to configure your WordPress Writing Settings.

-Select Settings > Writing in your main WordPress menu …
+Select Settings > Writing in your WordPress menu …

 (WordPress – Writing Settings)

-The top section of the ‘Writing Settings’ area controls your Post/Page settings, while the rest of the settings in this section controls external publishing methods.
+The top section of the ‘Writing Settings’ area affects your Post/Page settings, while the rest of the settings in this section controls external publishing methods.

 (Writing Settings – Default Post Category & Format Settings)